U.S. consumer morale at two-year low; factory output surges

-WASHINGTON (Reuters) - U.S. consumer sentiment tumbled in early January to its lowest level since President Donald Trump was elected more than two years ago amid fears an ongoing partial shutdown of the federal government and financial market volatility would slow the economy.
+WASHINGTON (Reuters) - U.S. consumer sentiment tumbled in early January to its lowest level since President Donald Trump’s was elected more than two years ago as an ongoing partial shutdown of the federal government and financial market volatility stoked fears of a sharp deceleration in economic growth.

 The drop in confidence reported by the University of Michigan on Friday is the clearest sign yet that the impasse in Washington over Trump’s demands for $5.7 billion to help build a wall on the United States’ border with Mexico was negatively impacting the economy.
 Trump has touted high consumer confidence as an indication of the good job he is doing on the economy.